FREE TIME EDIT REQUEST FORM

 Most timecard corrections fall into a few common categories.
 Understanding the typical reasons helps employees fill out forms accurately and helps managers process requests efficiently.

-• Forgot to clock in or out — the most common reason for time edits, especially for employees who start work remotely or during busy shifts when clocking in/out is easily overlooked.
+- Forgot to clock in or out: the most common reason for time edits, especially during busy shifts when clocking in or out is easily overlooked.

-• Offsite meeting or training — employees working at locations without access to the time clock (client sites, training centers, conferences) need time corrections.
+- Offsite meeting or training: employees working at locations without time clock access need time corrections.

 Why accurate timekeeping matters

-• Legal compliance — the Fair Labor Standards Act (FLSA) requires employers to maintain accurate records of hours worked.
-Unresolved timecard errors can lead to wage-and-hour violations.
+- Legal compliance: the Fair Labor Standards Act requires employers to maintain accurate records of hours worked.

-• Overtime accuracy — incorrect base hours can cascade into overtime miscalculations, leading to underpayment or overpayment of overtime premiums.
+- Overtime accuracy: incorrect base hours can cascade into overtime miscalculations.

-• Employee trust — a transparent, consistent process for handling timecard corrections signals fairness and builds team confidence in the payroll system.
+- Employee trust: a transparent process for corrections signals fairness and builds team confidence in payroll.

 Best practices for time edit requests

-• Submit promptly — file the time edit request as soon as you notice the discrepancy.
-Delays make it harder to recall accurate times and can cause payroll processing issues.
+- Submit promptly: file the request as soon as you notice the discrepancy.

-• Be specific — provide exact old and new times rather than estimates.
-Check any available records (emails, calendar events, badge swipes) to confirm the correct times.
+- Be specific: provide exact old and new times rather than estimates.

-• Document the reason clearly — choose the most accurate reason from the dropdown or provide a detailed custom explanation.
-This helps managers approve requests faster.
+- Document the reason clearly: choose the most accurate reason or provide a detailed custom explanation.

-• Include break corrections — if your breaks were also affected, include those changes in the same request to avoid filing multiple forms for the same date.
+- Include break corrections: if breaks were also affected, include those changes in the same request.

-• Keep a copy — save the exported PDF for your own records before submitting.
-This protects you if questions arise later.
+- Keep a copy: save the exported PDF for your own records before submitting.

 Who benefits from this form?

-• Hourly employees — submit formal corrections when you forgot to clock in/out, worked offsite, or experienced technical issues with the time clock.
+- Hourly employees: submit formal corrections when you forgot to clock in/out, worked offsite, or experienced technical issues.

-• Shift workers — document corrections for early starts, late finishes, or break adjustments that weren't captured by the timekeeping system.
+- Shift workers: document corrections for early starts, late finishes, or break adjustments.

-• Managers and supervisors — receive well-structured, consistent correction requests that are easier to review and approve than ad-hoc emails or verbal requests.
+- Managers and supervisors: receive well-structured requests that are easier to review than ad-hoc emails or verbal requests.

-• HR and payroll teams — maintain organized records of all time corrections with documented reasons for compliance audits and labor law requirements.
+- HR and payroll teams: maintain organized records of all time corrections with documented reasons.

-• Small businesses — implement a formal time correction process without investing in expensive HR software or paper-heavy workflows.
+- Small businesses: implement a formal time correction process without expensive HR software or paper-heavy workflows.

 Helpful resources